Berg0162/Tacx-Virtual-Shifting/README.md

 A common concern when using a bridge or simulation algorithm is whether it might interfere with the key performance data that Zwift displays: **power, cadence, heart rate, and speed**.
 It is important to stress that this project does **not** alter or fabricate any of these values.

-- **Power and cadence** are always measured directly by the smart Tacx trainer and reported unchanged to Zwift.
+- **Power and cadence** are always measured directly by the Tacx Smart trainer and reported unchanged to Zwift.
 - **Heart rate** is passed through directly from your sensor without modification.
 - **Speed** as shown in Zwift is determined by Zwift’s own physics engine (road gradient, drafting, and rider profile), not by the bridge.

-What the bridge does is limited to **resistance control only**: it translates Zwift’s Virtual Shifting and gradient commands into ANT+ FE-C messages that the smart Tacx can understand.
+What the bridge does is limited to **resistance control only**: it translates Zwift’s Virtual Shifting and gradient commands into ANT+ FE-C messages that the Tacx Smart can understand.
 This affects how the trainer feels under your legs, but never the numbers that Zwift records or displays.

 In short:
-The bridge makes your smart Tacx respond correctly to Zwift VS commands, but your power output and ride data remain 100% authentic and untouched.
+The bridge makes your Tacx Smart respond correctly to Zwift VS commands, but your power output and ride data remain 100% authentic and untouched.
 </details>

 ## 📚 Dependencies